 The One Million Bit Question – Memory

-I am interested in the interception of brain research and neural AI models.
-Above all, Spiking Neural Networks (SNNs) seem like the most biologically interpretable AI models, which makes me curious what we can achieve with this new paradigm and what insights it will allow in the brain.
-SNNs show promising performance on classic AI tasks and they fill a bunch of neuromorphic hardware solutions with life, such as Intel’s Loihi 2 chip.
+Currently, I am reviewing literature, datasets, and pieces of software in “Neuroinformatics” – the study of information processing in networks of neurons.
+Above all, a specific kind of modeling approach called Spiking Neural Networks (SNNs) has caught my interest, because they seem to me like the most biologically interpretable of AI models.
+Their paradigm of modeling actual spikes and not just activations makes me curious as to whether we can improve performance on common AI tasks and what insights it will allow in the brain.
+SNNs show promising performance on a specific subset of AI tasks and they fill a bunch of neuromorphic hardware (NMH) solutions with life, such as Intel’s Loihi 2 chip or BrainChip’s Akida.